Working with issues

 TO BE APPROVED The issue is awaiting final approval.
 An issue approver reviews completed actions and supporting evidence to confirm that remediation is sufficient.
 The approver may approve the issue for closure or decline it by reopening one or more actions, returning the issue to IN REMEDIATION.

-CLOSED An Issue manager can close an issue after all actions associated with the issue have been closed.
+CLOSED A Type manager can close an issue after all actions associated with the issue have been closed.

 DISCARDED The issue has been determined not to require remediation.
 The issue is closed without action due to reasons such as invalid finding, duplicate, or out-of-scope.